wkumari/draft-wkumari-dnsop-alt-tld/README.md

-Kumari & Sullivan       Expires January 17, 2019                [Page 4]
+Kumari & Sullivan         Expires July 13, 2019                 [Page 4]

-Internet-Draft               Reserve ALT TLD                   July 2018
+Internet-Draft               Reserve ALT TLD                January 2019

    A short label was deemed desirable for a number of reasons,